agentrickard/domain/README.txt

     by any editor who belongs to one of the domains.

   - Users who look at the sites and have the 'administer nodes' permission can always see all content on all sites, which can be confusing.
-This is unavoidable.
-It is best to preview your site as an anonymous or authenticated user who does not have special permissions.
+To enforce Domain Access rules on these users, you may enable the 'Enforce rules on administrators' setting described in 4.3.3.

   - Users who have the 'edit any TYPE nodes' permission will be able to edit nodes that do not belong to their domain.